bclemenzi/sans-server-plugin/README.md

  * aws.cognito.identityPoolId
   * The pool id for AWS Cognito instance
   * Amazon Cognito allows you to store user data for your mobile apps, such as user preferences, mobile login, and game state, in the Amazon Cognito sync store.
 You can then sync this data across a user’s devices to help make their experience consistent across their devices.
 Amazon Cognito can automatically send a push notification to a user’s devices when data in the sync store changes.
+  * When setting up Cognito, you will be creating two new IAM Roles in AWS.
+A recommended Auth/Unauth Role Policy for a new IAM Role can be found under this project at /IAM/Roles/Cognito-Auth-Policy.json and /IAM/Roles/Cognito-Unauth-Policy.json.
+Make sure to update the auto-generated Role policy files with these settings.
  * aws.cognito.providerName
  * aws.lambda.roleArn
   * The ARN created for executing Lambda functions